 - An ideal growth hacker is both visionary and strategic.

-- Prioritizes experiments, asses their impact and make sure they relate to the overall strategy and goals.
+- Prioritizes experiments, asses their impact, and optimizes the experiments to make sure they relate to the overall strategy and goals.

 4. Content Marketer